progenetix/progenetix.github.io-legacy/pages/_doc/beacon-range-matches.md

 ## Coordinate use in Beacon Queries

+# -- This documentation of Beacon v1 coordinate use is being replaced by the upcoming v2 query documentation  --

 ### Precise Variants

 Precise variants are such with annotated sequences of 1....n length, and bases of [ATCGN] for the `referenceBases` and `alternateBases` attributes (N for "not specified").